Oleksandr Kuts

-Oleksandr Ivanovych Kuts (Олександр Іванович Куць; born 6 August 1976) is a Ukrainian political military commander, a Major General, the Chief of the newly created Directorate of the Security Service of Ukraine in Donetsk and Luhansk Oblasts (21 August 2017 – 22 June 2018).
+Olexander Ivanovych Kuts (Олександр Іванович Куць; born 30 August 1976) is a Ukrainian political military commander, a Major General, the Chief of the newly created Directorate of the Security Service of Ukraine in Donetsk and Luhansk Oblasts (21 August 2017 – 22 June 2018).
 He was the Head of the Office of the Security Service of Ukraine in Donetsk Oblast from March 25, 2015, to August 21, 2017.
 He was the Governor of Donetsk Oblast between 22 June 2018 and 5 July 2019.

 Biography

 Oleksandr Kuts was born on 6 August 1976 in the Chernihiv Oblast.

 In 1998, he graduated from the National Pedagogical University named after Ukrainian political theorist, Mykhailo Drahomanov.

 Through June 1999 to April 2000, he temporarily worked in service in the National Guard of Ukraine.

 In 2014 he was awarded the Diploma of the Kyiv Regional State Administration.
 He served as Deputy Chief of the Main Directorate of the Security Service of Ukraine in Kyiv and Kyiv Oblast.

 From March 2015 to August 2017, he was the head of the Ukrainian Security Service in Donetsk Oblast.
 And from August 2017, he was promoted the head of the SBU department in Donetsk and Luhansk Oblasts.

 On October 14, 2016, with the decree of the President of Ukraine, Petro Poroshenko, Kuts received the rank of Major General.

 On June 22, 2018, Oleksandr Kuts was appointed Governor of the Donetsk Oblast.